-According to Jin Soon Choi (editorial manicurist and founder of JinSoon Spas and JinSoon Nail Lacquer), one of the best ways to thin out nail polish is to invest in a bottle of nail polish thinner (we say "invest," but most formulas are usually $10 and under).
+According to Jin Soon Choi (editorial manicurist and founder of JinSoon Nail Lacquer and JinSoon Spas), one of the best ways to thin out nail polish is to invest in a bottle of nail polish thinner (usually $10 and under).

 "First, add just a couple of drops directly to the polish.
-To mix, roll the bottle between your palms and avoid shaking, which can cause air bubbles to form."
+To mix, roll the bottle between your palms and avoid shaking, which can cause air bubbles to form," she says.

 Add a Drop (or 2) of Pure Acetone

 Celebrity manicurist and general manager of Base Coat Nail Salon Shelly Hill says her "go-to" method for thinning out nail polish is a drop of pure acetone.

 "Just like polish thinners, it's critical to use only one drop of pure acetone in your bottle of nail polish.
 Shake well, and if the polish is still too thick, add one more drop," says Hill.
 "The 'less is more' approach is important to remember—if too much is used, the acetone will break down the makeup of the polish, which will actually lessen its lifespan."

 Though pure acetone solutions and nail thinners are effective—they're a salon go-to for a reason—they also come with their own host of problems and might do your nails more harm than good in the long run (think brittleness, peeling, splitting, and breakage).
 To prevent polish from clumping in the first place, Côte Salon's Mary Lennon, tells us that the main trick is to always store nail polish is a cool, dark place that maintains a consistent temperature.
-(Ed. note: You can even try the refrigerator if you live in a perpetually warm and humid climate!)
+You can even try the refrigerator if you live in a perpetually warm and humid climate.